robustzurcher/promotion/README.md

 * Blesch, M., Eisenhauer, P. (2020).
 [Robust investment under risk and ambiguity](https://github.com/robustzurcher/promotion/raw/master/Eisenhauer%26Blesch.2020.pdf).
 Submitted.

 ## Presentation
 The most recent version of our slide deck can be found [here]().
-Thanks to Gregro Reich for the illustrative introduction to the Rust (1987) Model.
+Thanks to Gregor Reich for the illustrative introduction to the Rust (1987) Model.

 ## Computational support